aarkerio/ZentaurLMS/docs/luminus_intro.md

      [main] INFO  myblog.core - #'myblog.core/http-server started
      [main] INFO  myblog.core - #'myblog.core/repl-server started

-As you can read, the name space *myblog.core* put all together and then launch what we need: a network repl, the connection to the database, the http server, etc.
+As you can read, the name space *myblog.core* put all together and then launch what we need: a network repl, the connection to the database, the http server, etc. To do so Luminus use the  [Mount](https://github.com/tolitius/mount) library to start and keep the *states*.

 You can connect to the repl using: